A Blonde Dream: Plot

 Berlin at the height of the Depression at the beginning of the 1930s.
-The two window cleaners from the company Blitz-Blank, Willy I and Willy II, cycle back and forth through the big city from job to job, from house to house, with a ladder and washing utensils.
+Two window cleaners from the Blitz-Blank cleaning company, Willy I and Willy II, cycle back and forth through the big city from job to job, from house to house, with a ladder and washing utensils.
 They get along brilliantly and only clash when both are interested in the same girl.
 One day the blonde Jou-Jou enters her life.
-You see them through the window of the American Consulate General.
-When Jou-Jou is about to be thrown out of the house by the gruff porter, the two stand by her side as knights.
+They see her through the window of the American Consulate General.
+When Jou-Jou is about to be thrown out of the building by the gruff porter, the two come to her defense.

 Jou-Jou, who earns her living as a projectile in a traveling circus, dreams of a film career in America.
-A Mr. Merryman, rumored to be a major Hollywood mogul, once promised her a Hollywood film career for a fee of $25.
+A Mr. Merryman, presenting himself as a Hollywood mogul, once promised her a film career, charging her $25 for his services.
 The two Willys decide to help the girl.
-They take her home first so that she and her shaggy mongrel nicknamed Buffalo can have a roof over their heads.
-Both window cleaners live poorly but happily far from the city gates in the middle of a meadow - in two miserable but wildly romantic railway carriages that are looked after by an odd guy called 'Scarecrow'.
+They take her home first so that she and her shaggy mongrel nicknamed Buffalo have a roof over their heads.
+The two protagonists live poorly but happily on the outskirts of the city, occupying two disused but wildly romantic railway carriages that are looked after by an odd guy called 'Scarecrow'.